Coping with Population Growth and the Costs of Energy and Food

-By Francis Koster Ed.
+by Francis P. Koster, Ed.
 D

 Our food supply is enormously dependent on energy for pesticides, fertilizer, processing, packaging, and transportation.
 And in a rapidly growing world, this dependency will be a challenge.

 Did you know that the population of the world is growing one United States each 5 years?
-In the next 30 years, the population of the earth will have expanded from 7 billion people to 9 billion - equal to an additional 6.5 United States of Americas. [i]
+In the next 30 years, the population of the earth will have expanded from 7 billion people to 9 billion - equal to an additional 6.5 United States of Americas.

 Think of the increase demand this will create for new supplies of food and energy.
 To those thoughts add the increased demand created by the improving standard of living of much of the world.
-For example, India and China currently have around one-third of the entire world's population[ii].
-Their average citizen uses less than one-tenth of the energy that a citizen of the United States uses. [iii] Per capita energy consumption in these emerging nations is expected to more than double in the next 20 years[iv], resulting in enormous new demands for energy.
+For example, India and China currently have around one-third of the entire world's population.
+Their average citizen uses less than one-tenth of the energy that a citizen of the United States uses.
+Per capita energy consumption in these emerging nations is expected to more than double in the next 20 years , resulting in enormous new demands for energy.

-Add the energy needs of the growing population of the world (6.5 U.S.A.'s in 30 years) to the doubling of per capita energy consumption in nations like India and China, and you get a demand for the basic life support system of food and oil that is unsustainable using current known resources and technologies.
-As demand increases, you will also get a rapid rise in energy costs due to customers bidding for insufficient supplies.
+Add the energy needs of the growing population of the world (6.5 the population of the USA in 30 years) to the doubling of per capita energy consumption in nations like India and China, and you get a demand for the basic life support system of food and oil that is unsustainable using currently-known resources and technologies.
+As demand increases, you will also see a rapid rise in energy costs due to customers bidding for insufficient supplies.

 While researching this issue, I was surprised to learn that due to the current economics of farming, most farmers or cattlemen who raise newborn calves are part-time farmers - they need what is called "off farm employment" to survive.
-The part-time cattleman presides over the cows pregnancy and birth, then ships the calves off to someplace many miles away to be fattened up, and then starts to tend to the mama cows to do it all over again.
+The part-time cattleman presides over the cows' pregnancy and birth, then ships the calves off to someplace many miles away to be fattened up, and then starts to tend to the mama cows to do it all over again.

 Can you see how rising energy costs for fertilizer, pesticides, transportation, and packaging will impact food costs?

-One of the reasons local cattlemen ship their maturing beef far away is that the number of local slaughterhouses has fallen dramatically - down one-third in the past 20 years[v].
-As these local facilities vanish, the part-time cattleman has to ship their cattle a great deal farther.
+One of the reasons local cattlemen ship their maturing beef far away is that the number of local slaughterhouses has fallen dramatically - down one-third in the past 20 years.
+As these local facilities vanish, the part-time cattleman has to ship cattle a great deal farther.
 The underlying use of energy increases, and local profitability is reduced.

 Some communities have taken steps to solve this problem.

-One good example is found in Tacoma, Washington, where a group of local farmers called the Puget Sound Meat Producers Cooperative banded together and bought a 45 foot long mobile meat processing trailer.
+One good example is found in Tacoma, Washington, where a group of local farmers called the Puget Sound Meat Producers Cooperative banded together and bought a 45-foot-long mobile meat processing trailer.
 It accommodates cattle, sheep, pigs, and goats, handled by six "as needed" part time employees.
-The van travels around the region by appointment, making "house calls". [vi] The business plan calls for the investors to be repaid at a rate which varies from 5% to 20%, depending on the volume of meat processed.[vii]
+The van travels around the region by appointment, making "house calls.".The business plan calls for the investors to be repaid at a rate which varies from 5% to 20%, depending on the volume of meat processed.

 This opens up the market for the farmer, who can sell their entire high end local product to one customer, eliminating overhead, and granting the supermarket customer a vacuum sealed product which can truthfully bear the name "Locally Raised", "Grass Fed" or "Organic", which command premium prices.
-Since 2008, the demand for such locally raised meat in North Carolina has stimulated a 400% increase in farmers who sell their meat locally[viii].
+Since 2008, the demand for such locally raised meat in North Carolina has stimulated a 400% increase in farmers who sell their meat locally.

 As we look to the future, we can learn from communities who have shortened the distance from farm to fork, protected jobs, and in effect have helped create a sort of food insurance policy for our families.

-We can create the future we want for ourselves, and our families, if we have the determination to shape, rather than receive, our future.
+We can create the future we want for ourselves and our families, if we have the determination to shape, rather than receive, our future.